nick-hernstedt/DayPlanner/README.md

 - saves data to local storage allowing the user to go back to the website and see the infomation later

 ## Technologies
+- Responsive Design
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Bootstrap 4
+- Bootstrap 4

 ## User story